 Are you considering selling your cell tower lease?
 You are not alone.
 We have helped property owners like you find the right answers to their tough cell tower lease buyout questions.
-To help you get started we want to share with you six things to consider when selling your cell tower lease.
+To help you get started we want to share with you six things to consider when you are thinking, should I sell my sell tower lease.

 1. Immediate Cash vs. Long Term Value

 By selling your cell tower lease you typically will receive a lump-sum payment of cash or an installment plan on the lump sum amount.
 In this article we will not be discussing installment buyouts in detail, however, if you would like to learn more regarding installment buyouts, please read our article “Why Installment Cell Tower Lease Buyouts Net You Less Money“.
 Regarding the lump sum cash, the value of the money you will receive will be at a discount rate of the potential total lease value.